devmaker.net

 - yamllint -c .yamllint devices/ common/

-Catches tab indentations, faulty quoting situations, and other YAML pitfalls before the actual ESPHome parsing.
+Catches tab indentation, broken quoting and other YAML traps before the actual ESPHome parse.

-Here is the translation: ESPHome regularly has deprecations.
-In the CI, I compare the current version with a .esphome-version file in the repo and let a job fail if the major version has changed:
+ESPHome has deprecations regularly.
+In CI I compare the current version against a .esphome-version file in the repo and fail a job if the major version has changed:

 version_check: